-This autumn term the NEU is campaigning for pay progression for all staff, implementation of national pay increase and to ensure employers are using the national pay scales.
+The NEU is campaigning for pay progression for all eligible staff, implementation of the national pay increase for all staff and to ensure employers are using the national pay scales.

 This calculator estimates, using the latest inflation forecasts available at the time of writing, the impact of the pay announcements for school teachers in England and Wales announced in July 2020.

 The impact of the COVID-19 crisis means that, for all schools and academies, PRP is completely unworkable and should be suspended.

 Pay scales information on the advisory pay points for the Main Pay Range and Upper Pay Range, and the Leadership Group Pay Range recommended for 1 September 2020.

 Want more help or advice on how to secure pay progression at your workplace?